-Blessed is the Kingdom of the Father, revealed by the Son, received in the Spirit, because it is the Kingdom of ‘I AM’ enthroned in the midst, male conjoined with female, paradise come home, heaven on earth, spirit made visible, God made man.
+Blessed is the Kingdom of the Father, revealed by the Son, received in the Spirit, because it is the Kingdom of God enthroned in the midst, male conjoined with female, paradise come home, heaven on earth, spirit made visible, God made man.
 Saint Maximus sees this unio mystica everywhere, for the epiphany of the glorified Son of Man bears witness to the theophany of God made man at every level of manifestation.
-‘I AM’ is alpha and omega, embracing Adam and Eve in paradise first and last, wedding heaven and earth, and formless with form from beginning to end, unveiling God in God through God.
-Union with God is a name of the Name, for the ineffable oneness of ‘I AM’ is unveiled in the midst.
-The light of ‘I AM’ is uncreated recreation of creation and the glory of ‘I AM’ is uncreated restoration of creation.
+Christ is alpha and omega, embracing Adam and Eve in paradise first and last, wedding heaven and earth, the formless with form from beginning to end, unveiling God in God through God.
+Union with God is union in the Name, for the ineffable oneness of ‘I AM’ is unveiled in the midst.
+The light of wisdom is uncreated recreation of creation and the glory of wisdom is uncreated restoration of creation.
 This is the foundation of Hesychasm, the experience of Saint Symeon the New Theologian, the legacy of Saint Gregory Palamas.
-But it is the legacy of wisdom and the Name whenever hearts awaken to God, whenever truth is lived as wisdom’s way of eternal life, whenever the Name unveils its glory.
-The ocean of ‘I AM’ is sheer release, unbinding what is bound into heaven’s boundless enlightening expanse, opening glory to glory.
-But ‘I AM’ never sinks into confusion or disintegrates into division, holding steady in the midst.
+But it is the legacy of wisdom and the Name whenever hearts awaken to God, whenever truth is lived as wisdom’s way of eternal life.
+The ocean of wisdom is sheer release, unbinding what is bound into heaven’s boundless enlightening expanse, opening glory to glory.
+But God never sinks into confusion or disintegrates into division, holding steady in the midst.
+It is confusion that falls, not the Name.
 If seeing is to see and live, the Name preserves the soul from drowning even as it opens beyond the soul into light and glory.
-‘I AM’ with names opens to all in God, holding steady in ‘I AM’ beyond names, in God beyond all.
+‘I AM’ with names opens to all in God, holding steady in ‘I AM’ beyond names, Godhead beyond God.
 The Name points back into God’s saving energy of glory, inspiring trust in the Name to save, imparting a practice of seeing which fulfils all ways and means.